blazium-engine/blazium-docs/tutorials/3d/csg_tools.rst

 Introduction to CSG nodes
 -------------------------

-Like other features of Godot, CSG is supported in the form of nodes.
+Like other features of Blazium, CSG is supported in the form of nodes.
 These are the CSG nodes:

 - :ref:`CSGBox3D <class_CSGBox3D>`